AFPedreros/AFPedreros/README.md

 - :zap: In my free time I like to play football and 3D print cool stuff.

-- :mailbox:How to reach me: felipe.pedreros94@gmail.com
+- :mailbox: How to reach me: felipe.pedreros94@gmail.com
 ---

 ### :hammer_and_wrench: Languages and Tools :